 Cycling and walking in Calgary

 This isn’t one of those North American cities in which you have to rely on a car (or taxi) to get about.
 Buses and trams (known locally as CTrains) are options for urban journeys.
-Central Calgary is also criss-crossed by a network of multi-user pathways utilised by both cyclists and pedestrians.
+Central Calgary is also crisscrossed by a network of multi-user pathways utilised by both cyclists and pedestrians.
 I noted locals were using the pathway to commute and for leisure while making my way to points of interest around the city.

 If you enjoy cycling but want to avoid the hassle of heading to a store to pick up a rental bicycle, hire a bike from Nomad Gear Rentals.
-The clue is in the company’s name: it delivers bicycles, locks and cycling helmets to hotels and AirBnB properties across the city then picks equipment up.
-After a leisurely breakfast I took charge of a cycle outside my hotel, in the East Village, then set off to cycle along the Bow River.
+The clue is in the company’s name: it delivers bicycles, locks and cycling helmets to hotels and AirBnB properties across the city and then picks the equipment up.
+After a leisurely breakfast, I took charge of a cycle outside my hotel, in the East Village, then set off to cycle along the Bow River.

 A year-round tourism destination

 Having a bicycle meant I could cover a significant amount of ground while simultaneously enjoying exercise.
 The Canadian Rockies are a 90-minute drive from Calgary.
-During winter many skiers and snow boarders use Calgary as a gateway to reach the slopes of resorts such as Sunshine Village, Mount Norquay and Lake Louise Ski Resort.
+During winter many skiers and snowboarders use Calgary as a gateway to reach the slopes of resorts such as Sunshine Village, Mount Norquay and Lake Louise Ski Resort.
 The city itself is relatively flat, making it ideal for summertime cycling.

 I followed the RiverWalk, a trail running alongside the Bow River, halting at Fort Calgary, the National Historic Site where the city was founded in 1875, before pedalling to Sien Lok Park, by the city’s Chinatown.

-Within the park stands a cone-shaped memorial with bas-relief sculpting records the role played by Chinese people in building Canada’s railways and the struggle to overcome hardships.
+Within the park stands a cone-shaped memorial with bas-relief sculpting that records the role played by Chinese people in building Canada’s railways and the struggle to overcome hardships.